FZaza25/1990588_zazaki/input.md

 **So that** I can audit the system's autonomous behavior

 **Acceptance Criteria:**
-- Table displays: Rule ID, Condition (full IF-THEN statement), Created Date
+- Table displays: Sensor, Sensor value, Operator, Threshold, Target state and action
 - Rules fetched from persistent database
 - Table updates in real-time when rules added/deleted
-- Empty state message if no rules exist

-**Non-Functional Requirements:**
-- Table load time: < 500ms
-- Real-time update latency: < 1 second

 ---